AnyLog-co/documentation/opcua.md

 The first step is to create policies that represent the tags to manage.
 These policies define the structure and semantics of the tags, including their names, data types, and relationships.
 Once defined, the policies are published to the blockchain.
-These policies serve to mapp table names to tag information and vice versa.
+These policies serve to map table names to tag information and vice versa.
 This enables the system to automatically interpret and organize incoming data from OPC UA or other sources, aligning it with the defined structure for seamless querying, validation, and distribution across the network.